lingui/js-lingui/docs/tutorials/react.md

 ```

 Wait a second, somebody skipped three pages at once!
 Let's break the example above
-into phrases and go through the separately:
+into phrases and go through them separately:

 ### Simple translations